EdwinAlmendras/social/README.md

 CLI tool for downloading videos from social media platforms (YouTube, VK, TikTok, Rutube) and uploading them to Telegram with custom captions.

+## Errors
+- This video has been removed for violating YouTube's Community Guidelines

 ## Features

 - 📥 Download videos from multiple platforms (YouTube, VK, TikTok, Rutube)